Tip: You can use filters for better results

 Action type: SIGNOFF:

-SIGNOFF: Applicable field filters
+SIGNOFF: Applicable field filters:

 Field filters and field validation examples: